 Tautologies and Contradictions in Truth Tables

 A very useful feature of truth tables is that they allow us to prove that a compound proposition is a tautology or a contradiction very easily.
 Because we know that a truth table displays every possible truth value a proposition of that form could have, by considering every possible allocation of truth values to the underlying atomic propositions, we can eliminate that vague talk of ‘possibility’ from our definitions of contradiction and tautology.
 Remember that we said a tautology is a proposition which cannot be false.
 In propositional logic terms, a compound proposition can be shown to be a tautology if its truth value is T in every single row in its truth table.
-We have the definition:
+So, we can state the theorem:

 Let’s look at an example.
 The proposition ‘(p & q) → (p ∨ q)’ is a tautology.
 This should be fairly clear: if both p and q are true, then at least one of them must be!
 Take a look at the truth table to verify your intuition: